spatie/laravel-health/docs/installation-setup.md

 ## Scheduling the commands

 The checks will be triggered by executing a command.
-You should schedule the `RunChecksCommand` to run every minute.
+You should schedule the `RunHealthChecksCommand` to run every minute.

 ```php
 // in app/Console/Kernel.php